Abby Slutsky has been baking, cooking, and entertaining for years. She loves receiving and giving hostess gifts.

 5. Kitchen Scale

 Amazingly, many people who enjoy baking do not own a kitchen scale.
 (Before buying one, you may want to check with someone who lives with the recipient to see if they own one.)
-I did not own one until I took culinary classes, but once I purchased a kitchen scale, it became indispensable.
+I did not own one until I took culinary classes, but it became indispensable once I purchased a kitchen scale.

 Most people measure ingredients using cups when they bake.
 Unless you are baking professionally, it is likely that most recipes will ask for ingredients in cups or portions of cups.
 However, weighing ingredients will enhance the quality of baked goods because it will provide better accuracy than measuring the ingredients in cups.
 When a recipe does ask for ingredients by weight, keep in mind that some dry ingredients are heavier than others.
 Therefore, I primarily use a kitchen scale to weigh out dry ingredients.